 When and where does Breakthrough Generation take place?

-Please indicate at the top of your cover letter which of the three research areas you wish to be considered for: Energy, Conservation, or Food & Farming.
+Please indicate at the top of your cover letter which of the three research areas you wish to be considered for: Energy, Cities, or Food & Farming.
 An excellent cover letter will display a thorough understanding of Breakthrough's work and ideas and will discuss at least one of our publications, An Ecomodernist Manifesto, or Michael Shellenberger and Ted Nordhaus' book, Break Through.
 Please limit your cover letter to one page maximum.

 Please limit your resume or CV to two pages maximum.